Charming places to visit in Indianapolis, Indiana

 Indiana State Museum

 The Indiana State Museum is located in downtown Indianapolis in White River State Park.
-It is a large, eclectic museum that explores both science and history.
-You will find a variety of exhibits that cover the past, present, and future of Indiana.
+It is a large, eclectic museum that explores science and history.
+Exhibits cover Indiana’s past, present, and future.

 The museum is home to Indiana’s only true IMAX theater.
-In addition to exhibits, the museum offers a wide range of programs and activities.
-There is also a Farmer’s Market Cafe.
+In addition to exhibits, the museum offers a wide range of programs and activities, including a Farmer’s Market Cafe.
 These special programs are designed for families and children.

 Indiana State Museum Indianapolis